 Protecting your building with exterior plywood cladding might just be one of the best investments you can make.

 The material provides reliable coverage even from the harshest of elements.
 It only costs a fraction of what other cladding systems might too!
-The key is finding the right quality of plywood to suit your construction needs.
+The key is finding the right quality plywood to suit your construction needs.

+FA Mitchell is your leading plywood supplier in Sydney and all of Australia.
 We can help you choose the ideal plywood cladding for your construction project and supply it to you.